openmhealth/shimmer/README.md

 1. Run `mvn install -N && mvn install --pl sdk,hv-jaxb -DskipTests`

 This will make the HealthVault libraries available to Gradle.

-#### Option 3.
-Building from source and running in Docker

-If you don't have Docker installed, download [Docker](https://docs.docker.com/installation/#installation/) and follow the installation instructions for your platform.

-Then,

-1. Download the latest [release](https://github.com/openmhealth/shimmer/releases) of this Git repository or clone it.
-1. Navigate to the `docker/source` directory in a terminal.
-1. Run `docker build -t="openmhealth/omh-shim-server" .`
-  * This will require about 1.5GB of disk space.
-1. Run `docker run -d -p 8083:8083 -p 2022:22 openmhealth/omh-shim-server`
-1. The server should now be running on the Docker host on default port 8083.
-You can change the port number in the Docker `run` command.
-1. Visit `http://<your-docker-host>:8083` in a browser.

-If you want to SSH into the container, run `ssh root@<your-docker-host> -p 2022`.
-The password is `docker`.

 ### Setting up your credentials